nicolifornia/myportfolioHTML/README.md

-# myportfolioHTML
+# myportfolio
-coded using HTML 5
+Coded using HTML 5, CSS, and Bootstrap.